 Remember that cardboard boxes and contact lenses solutions containers continue to be accepted by municipal recycling so dispose of these properly.

 Lastly, consider LASIK if your prescription allows.
 I know this procedure is expensive and can be daunting and scary, but LASIK has advanced exponentially.
 I had LASIK eye surgery last year and am now able to see 20/20 after almost being blind and wearing contacts and glasses for over 20 years.
 It's a life changer to be able to wake up and see clearly.
-The end of the year is a good time to start funneling money into your HSA or FSA.
+The new year is a good time to start funneling money into your HSA or FSA.
 By the end of next year, you'll be surprised how much money you have saved.